sentomarco/Convolutional-Neural-Network-from-scratch-PY/README.md

 #### Parameter update:
 The gradient from the backpropagation is used for the parameter update.
 Even though a minibatch gradient descent would be more computational efficient, has been implemented the stochastic GD, evaluating the gradient after each sample.
+Since it is usually helpful to anneal the learning rate over time, it has been applied an exponential decay.
-Two different possibilities have been defined: vanilla SGD and Adam.
+Two different possibilities have been defined for the parameter update: vanilla SGD and Adam.
 Applying the Adam per-parameter optimizer to the FC layers leads to a huge improvement of the performances as shown below.

 #### Babysitting the learning process: